Frequently Asked Questions: Meal Plans

 Where does my meal plan work?

-The following locations do not accept the meal plans: Faculty Staff Club, Chipotle, Pho on Fifth and Trader Joe's
+The following locations do not accept the meal plans: Faculty Staff Club, Chipotle and Trader Joe's

 Can meal plans be changed?